versavel/openai-api-getting-started/README.md

 ```
 The first time you run the command, it will download a docker image which may take some time.
 Otherwise, it will immediately start the docker container and Jupyter notebook server.

-### Access the notebook server
+### Access the notebook server in your browser
 Copy-paste the 127.0.0.0 line with the token into your browser.
 The line may look like this:
 ```
 http://127.0.0.1:8888/lab?token=cb12e213613c44cfe99e9e7473083588cc6189f901c827e7
 ```
 The notebook server is now shown in your web browser.
+Works fine in a recent Firefox browser.

-### Start a new conversation
+### To start a new conversation
 To start a new conversation, duplicate and rename the sample notebook file.
 Open the new notebook file by double clicking on the name.
 Run the commands one at a time using the COMMAND-ENTER keys, from the top down.

 You can run a specific GPT model version by changing the model name: